-I know you’re probably thinking what life lessons can I possibly learn from a cup of coffee?
+I know you’re probably thinking what lessons with coffee?
+What can I possibly learn from a cup of coffee?

-But, before I dive into that, I just want you to think for a minute about all the things you’ve done in life.
+But, before we dive into that topic specifically, I just want you to think for a minute about all the things you’ve done in life.

 All the adventures you’ve had.